MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/index.md

    limitations under the License.  -->
 # Get started debugging JavaScript

-This article teaches you the basic workflow for debugging any JavaScript issue in DevTools.
+This article teaches you the basic workflow for debugging any JavaScript issue using DevTools.

 <!-- ====================================================================== -->